KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

-## Response to some possible critiques
+## Response to a possible critique

 Critique: "The idea of SOTA in “optimization” is b.s.
 When the architecture changes we may get need different optimization algorithms." (this is quoted from a researcher on Twitter)